 Italian Regional Councillor in Lazio Region.
 Formerly at IBM for 17 years.
 Expert in Digital democracy, IT security and blockchain.
 Submitted the 1st law proposal for Trustless Computing.

-Executive Advisor to the CEO and Advisory Board Member at High-Tech Bridge, Advisory Board Member and Cybersecurity Advocate at Mt Pelerin
+Forensic expert.
+Executive Advisor to the CEO and Advisory Board Member at High-Tech Bridge, Advisory Board Member and Cybersecurity Advocate at Mt Pelerin.

-Co-founder at the Wealth Mosaic, leader building connectionsworld-wide between startups and wealth managers.
+Co-founder of Wealth Mosaic, leader building connections world-wide between startups and wealth managers.

 Founder and CEO of Id Est Avocats, Swiss law firm specialized in digital privacy and open innovation.

-Professor at Università di Bologna and full professor of digital circuits and systems at ETH Zurich
+Professor of digital circuits and systems at ETH Zurich.
+Professor at Università di Bologna.

 Our networks are broken.
 Monitoring of 3G, 4G and 5G networks is essential for nations’ ability to combat crime.
 But their lack of certified security and international accountability leads to major privacy and security risks for all citizens, and distrust among nations.